The Open Championship 2023: Dates, schedule and how to watch on TV

 Since lifting the Claret Jug in 2014, McIlroy has four top-five Open finishes either side of his nightmare missed cut at Royal Portrush in 2019.

-This tournament and venue represent the Northern Irishman with a brilliant opportunity to add to his major tally.
+This tournament and venue represent McIlroy with a brilliant opportunity to add to his major tally.

 The Spaniard has already enjoyed major glory this year winning at Augusta in April.